santavalleytea/Problem-Bank/README.md

-# 📌 C++ Problem Bank
+# 📌 Problem Bank

-A collection of C++ implementations for problems from various sources, including university tutorials, prorgramming platforms, and theoretical exercises/concepts.
+A collection of code implementations for problems from various sources, including university tutorials, prorgramming platforms, and theoretical exercises/concepts.

 Since my Data Structures & Algorithms class, I noticed that, while my ability to design an algorithm and write out proofs were improving, I was constantly struggling with writing it out in code.
 Thus, this repository is a collection of theoretical concepts and problems written in code format to help me improve my ability to code.